DavidAbersold/Resume/index.md

 *Operating a hand-crank centrifuge to extract honey from hive frames*

+## Anatomy Club Member
+* 2025 - Present, approx 5 hours/month
+    Club based around student-led anatomy education.
+With the club, I have dissected a squid and skate, performed a blood typing test, and donated blood.

 ## International Adolescent Health Week Committee Member

 * 2021-2022, approx. 10 hrs/month